-Indian-American Astronaut Nominated By President Biden For Appointment To Grade Of An Air Force Brigadier General - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+Indian-American astronaut nominated by President Biden for appointment to grade of an Air Force brigadier general - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Chari joins this mission with extensive experience as a test pilot.
 He has accumulated more than 2,500 hours of flight time in his career.

 Brigadier General (BG) is a one-star General Officer rank of the United States Air Force.
 It is just above Colonel and below Major General.
-(Agencies)
+(PTI)

-Indian-American Astronaut Nominated By President Biden For Appointment To Grade Of An Air Force Brigadier General
+Indian-American astronaut nominated by President Biden for appointment to grade of an Air Force brigadier general